 18. Bring Out a Patchwork Quilt as Your Main Bedding

 A patchwork quilt is one of the most iconic pieces in the cottagecore bedroom repertoire, and this room shows how beautifully simple it can be to use one.
 The multicoloured pastel patchwork quilt is the hero of the whole space, and the rest of the room lets it breathe.
-A ruffled floral bed skirt underneath finishes the bed off perfectly, and a few paisley and gingham cushions keep the pattern story going without competing with the quilt.
 If you sew, a patchwork quilt is one of the most rewarding projects you can make for your own home.

 19. Hunt for a Vintage Shelf or Coat Rack to Style Above the Bed